liushuyu6666/Knowledge/System_Design/README.md

 The client sends a PUT request to a specific endpoint (e.g., `/images/{imageId}`) with the updated image data included in the request payload.
 The server processes the request and replaces the existing image resource identified by `{imageId}` with the updated image data.
 The server updates the image resource with the new data provided in the PUT request.
 The image is modified in place, preserving the same identifier.

 # CAP theorem
-The CAP theorem, consisting of Consistency, Availability, and Partition components, describes a scenario where a system cannot guarantee both consistency and availability during a network partition event.
+The CAP theorem, consisting of Consistency, Availability, and Network Partition (network outage) components, describes a scenario where a system cannot guarantee both consistency and availability during a network partition event (network outage).
 It necessitates a trade-off between the two.

-Consider a distributed system with multiple nodes running instances of a Spring Boot application.
-These nodes communicate with each other to perform tasks or share data.
-In the event of a network partition, nodes become disconnected, forming isolated groups that cannot communicate.
+For example:

 Initially, the nodes (A, B, and C) are part of the distributed system, ensuring strong consistency through data replication.
-However, due to a network issue or failure, a partition occurs, separating nodes into two groups.
-The partition prevents data exchange and coordination between the groups.
+However, due to a network issue or failure, nodes are separating into two groups.
+The outage prevents data exchange and coordination between the groups.

 Consequences arise: If you want the nodes in both partitions to remain available and serve requests, data consistency cannot be guaranteed as the partitions cannot exchange data.
 Alternatively, if you prioritize data consistency, one partition may need to be isolated and unavailable for changes.

 Another way to articulate the CAP theorem is by stating that you can only choose two out of the three components simultaneously.
 To maintain both consistency and availability, the goal is to avoid network partitions.
 However, network partitions are often considered a prerequisite.

-# throughput